AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

 Generally, a handle is a way to reference an object.
-In Magento, handles are used in many places, most commonly to identify a page.
+In Adobe Commerce, handles are used in many places, most commonly to identify a page.
 For page handles, the handle name is derived from the URL, then used to locate and load the layout files for the referenced page.
-For example, in the Magento Customer module, there is a layout file called "view/frontend/layout/checkout_cart_index.xml".
+For example, in the Customer module, there is a layout file called "view/frontend/layout/checkout_cart_index.xml".
 Here "frontend" is the area name and "checkout_cart_index" is the handle name, both of which are derived from the URL.

 _Term attributes:_